aptos-foundation/AIPs/aips/move-spec-verifier.md

 Two notable things are out of scope for this AIP:
 - The Move Specification Testing tools will not help and point out the missing parts of the Move specifications.
 It will only check if the specifications are complete.
-- The generated mutants cannot be used to check test suites, although extending the tools to support this feature is possible.
+  The generated mutants could also be used to check the thoroughness of test suites, albeit manually.
+Extending the tools to automatically do this is possible as a follow-up.

 ## Motivation

-The developers write formal specifications in Move, which can be incomplete.
+The developers write formal specifications in Move, which can be imprecise.
 The specifications are constraints, such as a predicate `x > 0`, which doesn't specify a particular value for x but merely constrains it.
-There is a need for a way of checking if those constraints are complete and restricted specification in the most proper way.
+There is a need for a way of checking if those constraints are sufficiently precise and specification is not too "loose".

 ## Impact

 As the proposed toolset verifies Move specifications, the target audience will be mainly the Move developers.

-Smart contract developers will be able to perform additional action - contract specification verification, allowing them to improve the quality of their contracts before deploying them on the network.
+Smart contract developers will be able to perform additional action - contract specification testing, allowing them to improve the quality of their contracts before deploying them on the network.

 ## Alternative solutions